Medical Errors & Full Disclosure

 According to Doug Wojcieszak (founder of SorryWorks.net a coalition dedicated to providing "middle ground" solutions to the medical malpractice crisis by telling patients the whole truth) the following are among the more important conflict resolution and mediation procedures to initiate after medical errors:2

-An increasing number of state governments, hospitals and insurance companies are realizing the incredible monetary and professional advantages that come with quick medical apologies—in fact "I'm Sorry" laws are gaining widespread acceptance across the U.S.
+An increasing number of state governments, hospitals and insurance companies are realizing the incredible monetary and professional advantages that come with quick medical apologies—in fact "I'm Sorry" laws are gaining widespread acceptance across the United States.

-As of 2014, thirty-six states have enacted laws excluding expressions of sympathy after accidents as proof of liability.
+Thirty-nine states along with Guam and the District of Columbia have enacted laws and/or have provisions regarding medical professionals and apologies that focus on excluding expressions of sympathy or sympathetic gestures after accidents as proof of liability.
 They are:

 The many obvious reasons for the increasing popularity of these laws were explained by Robert J Walling and Shawna S. Ackerman in 2006: